 Uterine artery embolization.

-If menstrual bleeding is caused by fibroids, the purpose of uterine artery embolization is to diminish the uterus fibroid(s) by obstructing the uterine arteries and blocking off the uterine’ s blood source.
-While performing the uterine artery embolization, an OBGYN surgeon injects a catheter through the femoral artery and directs it to the uterine’ s blood vessels.
+If fibroids cause menstrual bleeding, uterine artery embolization aims to diminish the uterus fibroid(s) by obstructing the uterine arteries and blocking the uterine blood source.
+While performing the uterine artery embolization, an OBGYN surgeon injects a catheter through the femoral artery and directs it to the uterine blood vessels.